extism/extism-dbg/README.md

 1. WebAssembly module or Manifest file
 2. Function to call

-See the output of `extism-lldb --help` for a list of flags.
+See the output of `extism-lldb --help` for a list of options.

 - If the `--input` parameter starts with `@` then the input will be loaded from a file otherwise it will be passed as-is.